Webs_cgi

 t

-create ()
+make ()

-is a new CGI connector with the following parameters:
+is a new connector with:

 extra_vars c

-with trace messages.max_req_body_byte_size
+with trace enabled.max_request_body_byte_size

-is the maximal request body size in bytes.
+the maximal request body size in bytes.
 FIXME not enforced.service_path

-of the request to serve.
-Defaults to [""]
+property of the request.
+Defaults to Webs.Http.Path.root

 .val extra_vars : t -> string list